spacewalkproject/spacewalk-wiki/HowToInstall.md

 These are installation instructions for new installations of Spacewalk 2.6.
-If you are upgrading from older versions, see HowToUpgrade.
+If you are upgrading from older versions, see [[HowToUpgrade]].

 Spacewalk 2.5 installation instructions are available at [[HowToInstall25]].